emkeiboii/emkeiboii/README.md

 - Working with HTML, CSS, JavaScript, React, Typescript.
 - Learning is hard but its also fun and exciting.

-- My dream is becoming a Front-end developer and land a job.
+- My dream is being the one who helps write code.

 <!---
 emkeiboii/emkeiboii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.